citp/privacy-policy-historical/s/sh/sho/shop601.com.md

-> *The following text is extracted and transformed from the shop601.com privacy policy that was archived on 2015-04-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150426124815id_/http%3A//www.shop601.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the shop601.com privacy policy that was archived on 2015-12-01.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151201155617id_/http%3A//shop601.com/privacy-policy) for the most accurate reproduction.*

-# Melissa Shoes | Privacy | Shop601.com
+# Privacy Policy

-**PRIVACY POLICY** _(Last updated November 22, 2011)_
+**PRIVACY POLICY**

 SHOP 601 and its parent, subsidiaries and affiliates (collectively, “SHOP 601,” “we,” or “us”) are committed to providing you with the best service.
 In order to do so, we must gather, use and share certain personal information.
 We recognize the importance of our customers’ privacy, and take a number of steps to protect that privacy.

-This privacy statement discloses the privacy practices for **www.SHOP601.COM,** and establishes obligations and expectations in respect to your use of the site.
+This privacy statement discloses the privacy practices for  **www.SHOP601.COM,  **and establishes obligations and expectations in respect to your use of the site.
 We want you to be aware of the information we collect, how we use it and with whom we share it.
 This Policy applies only to the Site and does not apply to our partnered sites or our off-line collection of information.
 We encourage our users who visit external sites from links within shop601.com to read the privacy statements of those sites, as their privacy practices may differ from ours.

 We reserve the right to revise or make changes to this Policy at any time.
 We will communicate any such changes on this page.
 The date of the latest Policy revision can be found on the top of this page.
 It is a good idea to bookmark this page and review it periodically to ensure familiarity with the most current version of this Policy.
 Your continual use of the Site subsequent to any changes to this Policy will mean that you accept such changes.
 At any point should you wish to remove any portion of your personal information from our database, please notify us at [SUPPORT@SHOP601.com](mailto:SUPPORT@SHOP601.com).

 BY VISITING THE SITE YOU CONSENT TO OUR USE OF ANY INFORMATION PROVIDED TO US OR THAT WE COLLECT, IN ACCORDANCE WITH THIS POLICY AND THE TERMS OF USE.
 IF YOU DO NOT AGREE TO THIS POLICY AND THE TERMS OF USE, DO NOT VISIT OR USE THE SITE.

 If you have questions or concerns regarding this statement, you should first contact us via e-mail at [SUPPORT@SHOP601.COM](mailto:SUPPORT@SHOP601.COM).
 If you prefer to write us our postal address is below.

 **520 W 27TH STREET, SUITE 601, NEW YORK, NEW YORK, 10018 USA**

 **PHONE: (646) 395-8479**

 We want you to be aware of the information we collect, how we use it and with whom we share it.
-SHOP 601’S privacy/security policy will inform you about:
+SHOP 601’S privacy/security policy will inform you about the following

-  * What personal information is being collected?
-  * How is your personal information being used?
-  * With whom do we share your personal information?
-  * How do I access, update, or delete my personal information?
-  * What information will be disclosed if required by law?
-  * What choices are available to you regarding the collection, use and distribution of the information and how you can correct and inaccuracies in information?
-  * What kind of security procedures are in place to protect the loss, misuse or alteration of information under our control?

 **_What personal information is being collected?_**

 When you visit the SHOP601.com web site, in order for us to provide you with the products or services that you have requested, you may be asked to provide us with some personally identifiable information.
 We collect and retain two types of information from site visitors: (i) personal information voluntarily provided by individual visitors when interacting on the site, or on certain other occasions, such as via forms or in emails; and (ii) tracking data, which is automatically collected from every site visitor and recorded on our log files..
 For example, when you order a product, we may ask you to become a registered user of our site, during which you will be asked for your name, shipping and billing addresses, your date of birth, your e-mail address, and your credit card number or other payment-related information.
 In addition, we may keep a record of any correspondence, including any Information contained therein.